maniaplanet/documentation/client/shortcuts.md

 # Script editor

-* F12: open the script editor
+* Scroll Lock: open the script editor
 * Ctrl + g: open the log window / open the debug window / close the debug window
 * Ctrl + a: select all
 * Ctrl + z: undo